 - 30 pts.
 Clear, concise writing at appropriate age level - 30 pts.
 Good summary of the article written in the first section - 40 pts.
 Student response involving thought and insight

-WL Chart Group /hat I KNOW What I Want to Know What I Learned
+What I Know What I Want to Know What I Learned